asiryan/Weyl-Heisenberg-Toolbox/Readme.md

 | [weylhzg.m](matlab/toolbox_scripts/weylhzg.m) | yes | complex | N x 2N | Weyl-Heisenberg basis (Gram-Schmidt) |

 # Compression

-To compare DCT (according to the JPEG specification) and DWHT (at β = 2) in the problem of image compression, modeling was carried out for different values of the quantization coefficient R = 1, 4, 8.
-Figures 1-2 show, as an example, the results of compressing the same image "barbara.png" (512×512 pixels) at R = 1, 4, 8 using DCT
-(JPEG) and DWHT, and Tables 1-2 the corresponding numerical results are presented.
+This toolbox includes a new approach to image compression based on the discrete Weyl-Heisenberg transform.
+Below is a comparison of our technique and the original JPEG (DCT-based) algorithm for different values of the quantization coefficient *R*.
+Figures 1-2 show, as an example, the results of compressing the same image "barbara.png" (512×512 pixels) at R = 1, 4, 8 using DCT (JPEG) and DWHT, and Tables 1-2 show extended numerical results.

 <p align="center"><img width="70%" src="docs/dct.png"/></p>
 <p align="center"><b>Figure 1.</b> Compression using DCT (JPEG) for R = 1, 4, 8</p>